OpenBMB/ToolBench/README.md

 By fine-tuning LLaMA on ToolBench, we obtain **ToolLLaMA**.
 Considering that human evaluation can be time-consuming, we follow [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/) to develop an efficient machine evaluator **ToolEval**, which incorporates two evaluation metrics:
  - **Pass Rate**: Calculates the proportion of successfully completing an instruction within limited OpenAI API calls.
  - **Preference**: Measured by comparing two answers (action sequences) for a given instruction.
 We pre-define a set of criteria for a better answer, which are organized as prompts for ChatGPT.
 We provide the test instruction and two candidate answers to the evaluator and obtain its preference.
 We evaluate each answer pair multiple times to improve the reliability of our system.
-Then we calculate the **Win Rate** (percentage of being preferred by the evaluator). % and **Standard Error** (the standard error of the Win Rate).
+Then we calculate the **Win Rate** (percentage of being preferred by the evaluator) and **Standard Error** (the standard error of the Win Rate).
 More details can be found in our paper.

 To validate the effectiveness of the metric **Preference**, we sample among three different methods (ChatGPT+ReACT, GPT4+ReACT, and ChatGPT+DFSDT) to obtain answer pairs for *600* test instructions.
 Then we engage humans to annotate human preference for them (*4* annotations for each answer pair, *2400* annotations in total).
 Our automatic evaluator, developed using \turbo, demonstrates a significant correlation of **75.8%** with human annotators.